dulle90griet/katas/README.md

 ### Kata0004 ![Bash](https://img.shields.io/badge/language-bash-orange.svg)

-From [TLDP](https://tldp.org/LDP/abs/html/writingscripts.html): Write a bash script that reads each line of a target file, then write the line back to stdout with an extra blank line following, effectively double-spacing the file.
+From [TLDP](https://tldp.org/LDP/abs/html/writingscripts.html): Write a bash script that reads each line of a target file, then writes the line back to stdout with an extra blank line following, effectively double-spacing the file.
 Check the script gets the necessary command-line argument (a filename), and whether the specified file exists.
 Modify the script to allow it:

 + to triple-space the target file, and
 + to remove all blank lines from the target file, single-spacing it.